-Garth Snow enters his seventh season as the General Manager of the New York Islanders.
+Garth Snow enters his eighth season as the General Manager of the New York Islanders.
 A goaltender with the organization from 2001 to 2006, Snow retired as a player on July 18, 2006 to become the fifth General Manager in franchise history.

 A sixth round selection of the Quebec Nordiques in the 1987 NHL Entry Draft, Snow played twelve seasons in the NHL, including four with the Islanders.
 He finished his career with an overall record of 135-147-43 along with a 2.80 goals-against average and a .900 save percentage over 368 games with the Quebec Nordiques, Philadelphia Flyers, Vancouver Canucks, Pittsburgh Penguins and the New York Islanders.